Nashville, Tennessee: Economy

 CoreCivic, formerly known as Corrections Corporation of America and one of the largest private corrections company in the United States, was founded in Nashville in 1983, but moved out of the city in 2019.
 Vanderbilt University was one of its investors before the company's initial public offering.
 The City of Nashville's pension fund included "a $921,000 stake" in the company in 2017.
 The Nashville Scene notes that, "A drop in CoreCivic stock value, however minor, would have a direct impact on the pension fund that represents nearly 25,000 current and former Metro employees."

 The automotive industry is also becoming important for the Middle Tennessee region.
 Nissan North America moved its corporate headquarters in 2006 from Gardena, California (Los Angeles County) to Franklin, a suburb south of Nashville.
 Nissan's largest North American manufacturing plant is in Smyrna, another suburb of Nashville.
 Largely as a result of the increased development of Nissan and other Japanese economic interests in the region, Japan moved its former New Orleans consulate-general to Nashville's Palmer Plaza.
 General Motors operates an assembly plant in Spring Hill, about 35 mi south of Nashville.
-Automotive parts manufacturer Bridgestone has its their North American headquarters in Nashville and manufacturing plants and a distribution center in nearby counties.
+Automotive parts manufacturer Bridgestone has its North American headquarters in Nashville and manufacturing plants and a distribution center in nearby counties.

 Other major industries in Nashville include insurance, finance, and publishing (especially religious publishing).
 The city hosts headquarters operations for several Protestant denominations, including the United Methodist Church, Southern Baptist Convention, National Baptist Convention USA, and the National Association of Free Will Baptists.

 Nashville is known for Southern confections, including Goo Goo Clusters, which have been made in Nashville since 1912.

 In May 2018, AllianceBernstein pledged to build a private client office in the city by mid-2019 and to move its headquarters from New York City to Nashville by 2024.

 The technology sector is an important and growing aspect of Nashville's economy.
 In November 2018, Amazon announced its plans to build an operations center in the Nashville Yards development to serve as the hub for their Retail Operations division.
 In April 2021, Oracle Corporation announced that it would construct a $1.2 billion campus in Nashville, which is expected to employ 8,500 by 2031.

 In December 2019, iHeartMedia selected Nashville as the site of its second digital headquarters.